On the lattices of exact and weakly exact structures: Lattice structures

 We return now to the study of the bimodule $\B$ over the Auslander algebra $A$ defined in Section \ref{sec:bimodules}.
 As is the case for any module over a ring, recall that the set $\Bim(\B)$ of sub-bimodules of $\B$ forms a complete bounded modular lattice where the meet is given by intersection and the join is given by the sum $N + N'$ of sub-bimodules.

 \begin{definition} An element $N\in \Bim(\B)$ is said to be a \emph{closed} bimodule if there exists a \emph{closed} sub-bifunctor $F$ of $\Ext^{1}_{\E_{max}}$ such that $Ev_X(F)=N$ where

-is the evaluation at the object $X \in \A.$ \end{definition} \begin{lemma} The intersection of two closed sub-bimodules of $\B$ is again closed. \end{lemma} \begin{proof} Let $N$ and $P$ be two closed sub-bimodules of $\B$ such that $\Phi(F)=N$ and $\Phi(G)=P$.
+is the evaluation at the object $X \in \A.$ \end{definition} \begin{lemma} The intersection of two closed sub-bimodules of $\B$ is again closed. \end{lemma} \begin{proof} Let $N$ and $P$ be two closed sub-bimodules of $\B$ such that there exists two closed sub-bifunctors $F$ and $G$ satisfying $\Phi(F)=N$ and $\Phi(G)=P$.
 We consider the sub-bifunctor $H$ of $\Ext^1_{\E_{max}}$ given by the meet of $F\wedge G= H$.
 By Lemma \ref{lem:intersection-closed-sub-bifunctor}, H is closed.
-Since the intersection is a closed sub-bimodule of $\B$. \end{proof}
+Since $N\cap P = F(X,X)\cap G(X,X)= H(X,X),$ the intersection is a closed sub-bimodule of $\B$. \end{proof}